Semesters

 Students will have a basic knowledge of

-• traditional (stop-motion) cut-out animation
+• digital cut-out animation

 • stop-motion puppet animation

-• digital software for 3D computer animation
+• 3D computer animation

 Learning outcome skills